v2rayA/v2rayA/gui/src/docs/en/quick-start.md

 - Logs: `Home`, `End`, `PgUp`, `PgDn` move through the log once it has focus.

 On macOS `Cmd` stands for `Ctrl`.

+### Always use the first server

+Off: select a working server and retain existing group balancing.
+On: follow the first entry, even when unavailable.

+Recover failed connections automatically: After one minute of failures, refresh the subscription and retry.
+Disabled by default; respects manual stops.